simeononsecurity/simeononsecurity.ch/content/articles/effortless-tech-acronyms-beginners-guide/index.en.md

 ### E
 - **EAI**: Enterprise Application Integration
-  - The process of integrating various software applications and systems within an enterprise to enable them to work together seamlessly.
+  - The process of integrating various software applications and systems within an enterprise to enable them to work together smoothly.

 - **ECC**: Error-Correcting Code
   - A type of code used in computer memory and data storage to detect and correct errors in data.